 - tell your doctor if you have bile duct obstruction (blockage in the tubes that carry bile from the liver to the gallbladder and small intestine).
 Your doctor may tell you not to take obeticholic acid.

-- tell your doctor if you have or have ever had high cholesterol or thyroid disease.
+- tell your doctor if you have ever drunk large amounts of alcohol, or if you have or have ever had high cholesterol or thyroid disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking obeticholic acid, call your doctor.